 Yakumanka

 The Spanish passion for Peruvian cuisine could not but make Gastón Acurio, the Peruvian Ferran Adrià, the great exponent of the country of ceviche, cross the ocean to settle here.
-From that trip Yakumanka, Gastón Acurio’s embassy in Barcelona, was born.
+From that trip was born Yakumanka, Gaston Acurio’s embassy in Barcelona.

 The site is born, as they say, “faithful to the concept of popular Peruvian cebichería, with abundant dishes and Creole aesthetics”.
 That is why the focus of the menu is on ceviches, tiraditos (a Peruvian-style sashimi) and starters with a taste of the sea such as leche de tigre (tiger’s milk) or fish causes.
 Peruvian seafood custard from the best chef in the country made in Barcelona.